 If you need a permit to register for a course, please do not contact the Statistics Minor Advisor for permission to get into the course.
 The Statistics Minor Advisor can grant permission to use a course for your Minor, but only the instructor of the particular course can grant you permission to enroll in the course.

 Prerequisites (3 courses)

-• Either MATH 114: Calculus II or MATH 115: Calculus II with Probability and Matrices
+• Either MATH 1080 Mathematics of Change II, MATH 1410 Calculus II, MATH 1510: Calculus II with Probability and Matrices, or MATH 1610 Honors Calculus.

 • An introductory statistics sequence.
 Examples include: